projectcalico/calico/security/encrypt-cluster-pod-traffic.md

 <%
 AKS cluster nodes run Ubuntu with a kernel that has WireGuard installed already, so there is no manual installation required.

-Enable host-to-host encryption mode using the following command.
+You will need to enable host-to-host encryption mode for WireGuard using the following command.

 ```bash
 kubectl -n calico-system set env daemonset/calico-node --containers="calico-node" FELIX_WIREGUARDHOSTENCRYPTIONENABLED="true"